KizMistry/TaskFlow/README.md

 ## Testing

-All sections of Taskdflow were tested Front-End to Back-End; Some of the main testing points included:
+All sections of Taskflow were tested End to End; Some of the main testing points included:

 | Test       | Expected           | Passed  |
 | :------------- |:-------------:| :-----:|